mindspore-ai/docs/tutorials/lite/source_en/use/converter_train.md

 ## Overview

-Creating your MindSpore ToD(Train on Device) model is a two step procedure:
+Creating your MindSpore Lite(Train on Device) model is a two step procedure:

 - In the first step the model is defined and the layers that should be trained must be declared.
 This is being done on the server, using a MindSpore-based [Python code](https://www.mindspore.cn/tutorial/training/en/master/use/save_model.html#export-mindir-model).
 The model is then <b>exported</b> into a protobuf format, which is called MINDIR.
-- In the seconde step this `.mindir` model is <b>converted</b> into a `.ms` format that can be loaded onto an embedded device and can be trained using the MindSpore ToD framework.
+- In the seconde step this `.mindir` model is <b>converted</b> into a `.ms` format that can be loaded onto an embedded device and can be trained using the MindSpore Lite framework.
 The converted `.ms` models can be used for both training and inference.

 ## Linux Environment

 ### Environment Preparation

-MindSpore ToD model transfer tool (only suppot Linux OS) has provided multiple parameters.
+MindSpore Lite model transfer tool (only suppot Linux OS) has provided multiple parameters.
 The procedure is as follows:

 - Compile or download the compiled model transfer tool.